flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### When to Use Autoland

 When low visibility operations (LVO) CAT III are enforced use of Autoland is required.
-LVO operations are either announced via ATIS are ATC.
+LVO operations are either announced via ATIS or ATC.

-Performing an Autoland is permissible for CAT II / CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.
+Performing an Autoland is permissible for CAT II / CAT III runways even when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.

 Autoland can also be subject to local procedures and authorities.